sumikof/gitlab-eclipse-plugin/gitlab-eclipse-plugin.core/README.md

 You can use `mvn verify` to compile and run all tests for this project.

+Inside of the `gitlab-eclipse-plugin.core` directory use the `mvn exec:exec` task to launch Eclipse with this plugin installed.

 ### Eclipse

 Inside of Eclipse you can use the `GitLab Eclipse Plugin` run configuration to launch the Eclipse IDE with this plugin installed.